 3. BBN Generation

 BBN generation is available.
-We support singly- and mulit-connected BBNs.
+We support singly- and multi-connected BBNs.

 3.1.
 Singly-connected BBN